INSEEC School of Business and Economics: First Grande Ecole academic year (equivalent to the last year of a European Bachelor's degree)

+Second Grande Ecole academic year (equivalent to the first year of a European Master's degree)

 During the second semester of the second academic year, students can specialize in a major of their own liking: Corporate Finance and Accounting, Market Finance, Strategic Marketing, Operational Marketing, Communication and Public Relations, Entrepreneurship and Innovation Management.
 Further Specialization is possible too in terms of Languages (Japanese, Russian, Chinese, Arabic) or else.
 Studying abroad is possible during this year too, so is studying in another university branch of the OMNES Education group.

 During, the second year, INSEEC organises across all its campuses an INSEEC Business Games too.

-During the second semester of the second year, students can choose from a Consulting Mission or Research Mission on one of the INSEEC's Research Laboratories.
-In the case of the Consulting Mission, students will have to act as consultants for a specific local company or institution.
-The Consulting Mission often entails financial analysis of an organisation, the proposal of a new product or business model, business problem solving, or the implementation of a marketing campaign.
-As part of the Research Mission, students will work in groups on a specific subject linked to the local INSEEC's Research Laboratory: finance in Monaco, Consumer Behaviour in Bordeaux, etc. The aim is to train students in searching, reading and analysing research literature, then writing their own research paper and finally present it in front of a jury composed of INSEEC's faculty and researchers.